top of page

 How many teams and how many are on a team?

-We normally take 6 teams of 10 athletes from America/Canada.
+We normally take 6 teams of 9 athletes from U.S. and Canada.

 Where is the ‘staff’ from?

-The staff comes from Ohio, Florida, Pennsylvania, Michigan, and New Jersey.
-We have former pro fastpitch players, high profile summer coaches, in the most recent years with the 2 time Gold Medal-winning coach from the U.S. Olympic Team.
+The staff comes from cities around the country, including Ohio, Florida, Pennsylvania, Michigan, and New Jersey.
+We have former pro fastpitch players, high-profile summer coaches, even the 2-time Gold Medal-winning coach from the U.S. Olympic Team.

 What teams are we playing?